pelias/interpolation/readme.md

 Next you need to build the `address.db` database.

-You will need one or more `openaddresses` csv files for the addresses you wish to import, you can find all the data on the [openaddresses website](https://openaddresses.io/).
+You will need to download one or more `openaddresses` csv files for the addresses you wish to import, you can find all the data on the [openaddresses website](https://openaddresses.io/).

 See the [building the databases](https://github.com/pelias/interpolation#building-the-databases) section below for detailed information on which commands to run.

-note: there is also a script names `./script/conflate.sh` in this repository which makes running this process much easier.
+There is also a script named `./script/conflate.sh` in this repository which makes running this process much easier.

 note: We only support `openaddreses` at this stage although we plan to support `openstreetmap` and other sources soon.